 - pageant, the authentication agent equivalent to ssh-agent, which also stores decoded private keys for easy access

-- psftp, similar to sftp, allows the transfer of files via the Secure File Transfer Protocol (SFTP)
+- psftp, similar to sftp, allows the transfer of files via the SSH File Transfer Protocol (SFTP)

 - plink, the automation-friendly version of putty, which more closely mimics the ssh client